MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   Define a list of sites, based on URL patterns, that can run the Adobe Flash plug-in.

 If you don't configure this policy, the global default value from the [DefaultPluginsSetting](#defaultpluginssetting) policy (if set) or the user's personal configuration is used for all sites.

+For detailed information on valid url patterns, see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322).
+However, starting in M85, patterns with '*' and '[*.]' wildcards in the host are no longer supported for this policy.

   #### Supported features:
   - Can be mandatory: Yes